-Park City educationFor a budding young skier like Ted Ligety, there was no better place to grow up than Park City Mountain Resort in the Wasatch Mountains, right in the heart of the fabled Rockies of Utah, the US state whose car registration plates bear the legend “Greatest Snow on Earth”.
-Blessed with a natural talent and a highly competitive streak, the young Ligety loved racing and quickly earned a place at the resort’s Winter Sports School, which strives for both educational and sporting excellence.
-Graduating from the School in 2002, he is now one of its ambassadors.
+The kid from Park CityThere was no better place for a budding young skier like Ted Ligety to grow up than Park City Mountain Resort in the Wasatch Mountains, right in the heart of the Rockies of Utah, the state whose car registration plates bear the legend “Greatest Snow on Earth”.
+Blessed with a natural talent and an ultra-competitive streak, the young Ligety loved racing and quickly earned a place at the resort’s Winter Sports School, which strives for both educa-tional and sporting excellence.
+Having graduated back in 2002, Ligety is now one of the school’s ambassadors.

 It was not long before Ligety was competing in giant slalom, slalom and the combined, gradually working his way to the top of his sport.
-The first major success of his career came in Sestriere (ITA) on 14 February 2006 when he won Olympic gold in the combined.
-Trailing in 32nd place after the downhill, he turned in two breathtaking slalom runs to top the podium, ahead of Croatia’s Ivica Kostelic and Austria’s Rainer Schoenfelder.
+The first major success of his career came at Turin 2006 when he won Olympic gold in the combined.
+Trailing in 32nd place after the downhill, he turned in two breath-taking slalom runs to top the podium ahead of Croatia’s Ivica Kostelic and Austria’s Rainer Schönfelder.

-The king of the giant slalomUltimately, it was in GS that the American skier was best able to express his prodigious ability.
-His maiden World Cup win in the discipline came in Yongpyong (KOR) on 5 March 2006, the start of an extended period of domination in which he won the coveted Big Crystal Globe four times (in 2008, 2010, 2011 and 2013), scored a succession of series victories (17 of them through to the end of the 2013 season) and won the world title in 2011 and 2013.
+Accolades aplentyUltimately it was in giant slalom that the American skier was best able to express his pro-digious ability.
+His maiden World Cup win in the event came in Yongpyong (KOR) on 5 March 2006, the start of an extended period of domination in which he won the giant sla-lom small crystal globe five times between 2008 and 2014, scored a succession of victo-ries (22 of them through to the end of the 2014 season) and won the giant slalom world title in 2011 and 2013.